aFarkas/lazysizes/plugins/rias/README.md

-#lazysizes RIaS extension (Responsive image as a service)
+#lazysizes RIaS extension (Responsive image as a service / Responsive image on demand)

-The RiaS plugin enables lazySizes to hook into any third party (ReSrc, Pixtulate, mobify ...) or self hosted restful responsive image service.
+The RiaS plugin enables lazySizes to hook into any third party (ReSrc, Pixtulate, mobify ...) or self hosted restful responsive image service (responsive image on demand).
 This is currently the best way to serve responsive adaptive and / or retina optimized images.

 The rias plugin also allows art direction by combining rias with a ``picture`` element.